MIAGroupUT/carotid-segmentation/docs/Transforms/Contour.md

 ## Prerequisites

-This step relies on the outputs of `polar_transform`.
+This step relies on the outputs of `transform polar`.

 !!! warning "JSON parameters"
     This step does not only require the polar images but will try to